sparksport/bitmovin-player-ui/README.md

 When you make a feature branch, **CircleCI** will run a build and all the tests for you.
 Optionally, you can also choose to publish the NPM package (so you can test your changes with the `spark-player-skin` repository).
 It will publish the package with the version number in package.json, with a `-beta-#` suffix, where the # is replaced by a number, the number of times you've chosen to publish.
 So if you publish a beta 3 times, there would be a `-beta-1`, `-beta-2`, and a `-beta-3` in the NPM registry.

-When you are happy with your changes, create a pull request to the `main` branch, **Make sure you are targeting the following base repository `sparksport/bitmovin-player-ui`**
+When you are happy with your changes, create a pull request to the `main` branch, **Make sure you are targeting the following base repository `sparksport/bitmovin-player-ui` and the `main` branch**

 Once the PR accepted, CircleCi will publish the new version.